radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 <!-- <Write this as an “I statement” that expresses the new capability from customer perspective … i.e. After this scenario is implemented “I can do, x, y, z, steps in cloud native app developer and seamlessly blah blah blah ….
 As a result <summarize positive impact on your work / business>  -->
 With the implementation of this scenario, I can deploy and manage Radius Environments, their associated Recipes, Applications, and Resources via my existing GitOps (Flux and ArgoCD) toolsets.
 This means that I don't have to author pipelines or manually run Radius commands to deploy Radius-managed resources.
 Instead, I can leverage a git repo as the source of truth for my Radius-managed resources and use my existing GitOps tooling to deploy and manage those resources.
 This ensures that my experience with managing Radius resources is consistent with how I normally use GitOps to manage Kubernetes clusters and applications.

 > There is no new Radius specific user experience for this scenario.
 Customers are only interacting with Flux or ArgoCD.
+However, note that we're combining two different but existing user experiences (i.e. GitOps `git push` + Radius `app.bicep`).

 ### Detailed Customer Experience
  <!-- <List of steps the customer goes through from the start to the end of the scenario to provide more detailed view of exactly what the customer is able to do given the new capabilities>  -->